oseanfro/automaid/processed/README.md

-The landing directory for all processed files, organized by instrument.
+The landing directory for all processed files, organized by instrument number.